Islam in Belgium: Demographics

 Yunus Emre Mosque of the Turkish community of Belgium.

 The Belgian government does not collect or publish statistics on religious affiliation, so the exact number of Muslims in Belgium is unknown.
 In 2014, various sources estimated Muslims to be 4.0% to 6.5% of the country's population.
 The Centre de Relations Européennes estimated in 2000 that there were around 30,000 converts to Islam in Belgium.
 The Pew Research Center estimated in 2016 that Muslims represented 7.6% of Belgium's population.
 However, this figure has not been verified, and the source, the Pew Research Center (an American think tank), has been shown to be inaccurate in the past.

 Muslims are unevenly distributed around Belgium with the majority concentrated in the working class districts of major cities around the country.
 Almost 40% of Belgian Muslims live in the capital, Brussels.
 Approximately 39% live in Flanders and 21% live in Wallonia.

 Religious censuses are forbidden in Belgium, so no accurate numbers about the ethnicity of Belgian Muslims can be given.
 Nationality cannot be used as an indicator of religion, since most people with roots in Islamic countries have taken on Belgian citizenship.
 Their children are born Belgian citizens and often cannot be distinguished from non-Muslims in the statistics.

 Branches and denominations

 The overwhelming majority of Muslims in Belgium are Sunni.
-Isabelle Praille, vice-president of the Executive of the Muslims of Belgium, estimated in 2010 that roughly 10% of the Muslim Belgians were Shia.
+Isabelle Praile, vice-president of the Executive of the Muslims of Belgium, estimated in 2010 that roughly 10% of the Muslim Belgians were Shia.